-For Facilities & Offices preparing to open a new procedure room needing flouroscopy, one of the biggest question is ‘How Much Should I Spend on a C-Arm?’
-This is important question since in most procedure room, the C-Arm is the biggest ticket item.
-Jumping into shopping for the C-Arm doesn’t help either as you’ll be getting price range from few thousands to 200K+, leaving you potentially more confused than when you started.
+For Facilities & Offices preparing to open a new procedure room needing fluoroscopy, one of the biggest questions is ‘How Much Should I Spend on a C-Arm?’
+This is an important question since in most procedure rooms, the C-Arm is the biggest ticket item.
+Jumping into shopping for the C-Arm doesn’t help either as you’ll be getting a price range from few thousand to 200K+, leaving you potentially more confused than when you started.

 So how much should I spend on a C-Arm?

-Well, let’s start with old cliche phrases: ‘You get what you pay for’ – Up to certain price point, I believe this to be absolutely true.
+Well, let’s start with old cliché phrases: ‘You get what you pay for’ – Up to a certain price point, I believe this to be absolutely true.

-To make this easier to understand, let’s talk about Car pricing.
-When you’re in market for a car, you get a wide range too from a car that cost few hundreds to 200K+.
-Just like C-Arm, up to certain point, you get what you pay for where lower end of pricing will get you 10+ years old car, spend few thousand for a used one with short warranty, 10K+ for a certified used with warranty and around 20K, you can get a new car.
+As an example, let’s talk about cars.
+When you’re in the market for a car, you get a wide range too from a car that costs few hundreds to 200K+.
+Just like C-Arm, up to a certain point, you get what you pay for where lower end of pricing will get you 10+ years old car, spend few thousand for a used one with short warranty, 10K+ for a certified used with warranty, and above 20K, you can get a new car.
 And this is where it gets interesting.
-Up till about 50K or so, you get different features & add-on to your car that justify the cost of the car, at least in terms of more features per dollar.
-But then, you get into luxury vehicle where pricing is set not based on more features & specs, but its brand name and demand since you really won’t see much of features difference between a car that cost 50K and 100K.
+Up till about 50K or so, you get different features & add-on to your car that relate to the cost of the car, at least in terms of more features or higher specs for more money.
+But then, you get into the luxury range where pricing is set not based on more features & specs, but its brand name and demand since you really won’t see much of the features difference between a car that costs 50K and 100K.

 C-Arm market works very similar ways.

 - Did you know you can buy C-Arm on eBay?
-On eBay or other marketplace, you can find used C-Arm that’s 20+ years old for few thousands.
+On eBay or other marketplaces, you can find used C-Arm that’s typically older for few thousands.
 Typically with alive on arrival condition and no warranty.

-- From there, you can see bunch of different pricing up to about 65K where you can find 10+ year old system with 1 year warranty.
+- From there, you can see a bunch of different pricing up to about 65K where you can find 10+ year old system with 1-year warranty.

-- Some stationary anode systems that has limited power (not recommended for lateral shot) can be found in this price range as well. (some are known to work well while others have limited power)
+- Some stationary anode systems can be found in this price range as well. (some are known to work well while others have limited power)

 - Up until about 150K, you’re going to find different brand’s new system with different specs & features.